swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 For example, we can pluralize or singularize nouns, camelize strings, demodulize, and perform several other string transformations.

-Here is a little snippet I've copied from the documentation, to present the basic feature of `Dry::Inflector`.
+Here is a little snippet I've copied from the documentation, to present the basic feature of `dry-inflector`.

 ```ruby
 require "dry/inflector"